5ire-tech/5ireChain/docs/README.md

 Need to customize the whole pallet for Reliability Score.
 StorageMap, Pallet configuration and other functionalities for Relaibilty score are added.

 ### **Authority Discovery Pallet:**
-In lib.rs, trait OneSessionHandlerAll is added and in cargo.toml, the required dependencies are added which are used in pallet im-online to calculate Reliability Score.
+In lib.rs, trait `OneSessionHandlerAll` is added and in cargo.toml, the required dependencies are added which are used in pallet im-online to calculate Reliability Score.

 ### **Babe Pallet:**
-Trait OneSessionHandlerAll is added in lib.rs .
+Trait `OneSessionHandlerAll` is added in lib.rs .

 ### **Grandpa Pallet:**
-Trait OneSessionHandlerAll is added in lib.rs .
+Trait `OneSessionHandlerAll` is added in lib.rs .

 ### **Session Pallet:**
-Trait OneSessionHandlerAll is added and implemented it into the lib.rs which will be used in pallet im-online.
+Trait `OneSessionHandlerAll` is added and implemented it into the lib.rs which will be used in pallet im-online.

-### **Support Pallet:**
-Trait OneSessionHandlerAll & ERScoresTrait are added into the lib.rs.

 ### **Staking Pallet:**
 Implemented ESG interface to convert the ESG score into weight and incorporate it as a factor in calculating rewards when validators stake in the network.